South

 Voortrekker Monument (1937-1949)

-Jardins de l' Union-Building Union Building: designed in 1910 by Herbet Baker, architect, has been the seat of the new South African Union government.
+Union Building: designed in 1910 by Herbet Baker, architect, has been the seat of the new South African Union government.
 It's here that on the 10th of May 1994 President Nelson Mandela spoke to a crowd of 100 000 South african people.

-Parktown: some of the houses built as from 1892 by the Rand-Lords, magnates of the gold mines.
+Parktown some of the houses built as from 1892 by the Rand-Lords, magnates of the gold mines.

 Northwards - 1904 Dolobran - 1905 Hazeldene Hall -1902 The View - 1897 Villa Arcadia ~ 1900